 For further information, refer to tafesa.edu.au/int-rpl

 MODES OF STUDY

-All international students at TAFE SA will be required to study on campus in face-toface mode.
+All international students at TAFE SA will be required to study on campus in face-to-face mode.
 Courses may also be delivered in blended modes including face to face and online learning platform.
-Within Australian educational institutions, teaching is considered a two way communication and students are encouraged to discuss and actively participate in their learning.